Supporting the Stop Oak & Ivy Campaign

 These remarks mirror the concerns raised by Arcadia residents seeking accountability in the proposed housing development at 4217 East Live Oak Avenue.

-Formerly known as Elara Arcadia, the Live Oak Apartments Project was originally proposed as a 95-unit development, including:
+Formerly known as Elara Arcadia, this project was originally proposed as a 95-unit development, including:

 According to recent updates published by the project developer, Affirmed Housing, all 95 units are now expected to be reserved for very-low-income families who have experienced homelessness.